-To receive a Liberian Seafarer's Identification & Documentation Book (SIRB) you must submit an Application for Seafarers Identification & Record Book, RLM-273/279, through any authorized Filing Agent which mans the Liberian vessel on which you will be sailing.
-This application must be accompanied by a copy of your national passport or similar identification document, and proof of seatime, listing your position aboard the ships as well as the respective gross tonnage, horsepower (kilowatts), and types of ships.
-A copy of a physical examination completed within the past twelve months must also accompany the application along with two passport size photos.
-The requisite fees for Books are listed under the “SCD Pricing” section of the Registry’s Website
+To receive a Liberian Seafarer's Identification & Documentation Book (SIRB) you must submit an Application for Seafarers Identification & Record Book, RLM-273/279, through any authorized Filing Agent that is responsible for manning the Liberian vessel on which you will be sailing, or you may apply directly online at https://seafarers.liscr.com/.
+This application must be accompanied by a copy of your national passport or similar identification document, qualifying prerequisite competencies and proof of seatime, listing your position aboard the ships as well as the respective gross tonnage, horsepower (kilowatts), and types of ships.
+A copy of a physical examination completed within the past twelve months must also accompany the application along with passport size photo.
+The requisite fees for Books are listed in RLM-118, "Requirements for Merchant Marine Personnel (Annex 5 Schedule of Fees)”.

 +Becoming an Authorized Liberian Filing Agent

 +How do I become an authorized Liberian Filing Agent?